orionstaking/terraform-aws-chainlink-ea/README.md

   - `cache_type`: optional, defines what type of cache should be used for EA.
 Available options are `local` and `redis`.
 Defaults to `local`.
 To use `redis` it's also necessary to set `cache_redis` terraform variable to `true`
   - `cache_key_group`: optional, defines `CACHE_KEY_GROUP` from [default vars list](https://github.com/smartcontractkit/external-adapters-js/tree/develop/packages/core/bootstrap#server-configuration).
 Defaults to EA's name
   - `log_level`: optional, defines `LOG_LEVEL` from [default vars list](https://github.com/smartcontractkit/external-adapters-js/tree/develop/packages/core/bootstrap#server-configuration).
 Defaults to `info`
+  - `alarms_disabled`: optional, defines whether alarm action items should be executed or not for a specific external adapter.
+Could be helpful during planned maintenance.
+Defaults to `false`

 Any other specific or non-default variable could be set using `ea_specific_variables` variable in `external_adapters` block.
 Please check available options [here](https://github.com/smartcontractkit/external-adapters-js/tree/develop/packages/core/bootstrap#server-configuration) and usage examples in examples directory.